ESCOMP/CTSM/doc/source/tech_note/CN_Allocation/CLM50_Tech_Note_CN_Allocation.rst

 ----------------------------------------------------

-After accounting for the carbon cost of maintenance respiration, the remaining carbon flux from photosynthesis which is allocated either to new growth or to nitrogen acquisition processes (Chapter  :numref:`rst_FUN`), (:math:`CF_{avail}`, gC m\ :sup:`-2` s\ :sup:`-1`) is
+After accounting for the carbon cost of maintenance respiration, the remaining carbon flux from photosynthesis which can be allocated to new growth (:math:`CF_{avail}`, gC m\ :sup:`-2` s\ :sup:`-1`) is

 .. math::
    :label: 19.6

    CF_{avail\_ alloc} =CF_{GPP} -CF_{GPP,mr} -CF_{GPP,xs} .

-The FUN model requires an estimate of the C:N requirements of the existing plant structure, given that different relative quantities of wood, root and leaf biomass will result in different necessary C:N ratios for expansion.

-These C and N allocation ratios are calculated for all of the plant carbon and nitrogen state variables based on target C:N ratios for each tissue type and allometric parameters that relate allocation between various tissue types.
+Potential allocation to new growth is calculated for all of the plant carbon and nitrogen state variables based on specified C:N ratios for each tissue type and allometric parameters that relate allocation between various tissue types.
 The allometric parameters are defined as
 follows: